Patterson-Sullivan theory for Anosov subgroups: Critical exponent

 \section{Critical exponent}

 On a symmetric space $X = G/K$, we consider two natural (pseudo-)metrics.
 Let $\dr(\cdot,\cdot)$ denote the distance function on $X$ of the (fixed) $G$-invariant Riemannian metric on $X$.
-Furthermore, for a fixed $\iota$-invariant face $\tmod$ of $\smod$ and a fixed $\iota$-invariant type $\tb$ in the interior of $\tmod$, we let $\df$ denote the polyhedral Finsler (pseudo-)metric on $X$: \be \df(x,y) = \langle d_\D(x,y) | \tb \rangle \ee (cf. \cite[Subsec.
-5.1]{MR3811766}).
-The inner product above is the euclidean inner product on $\fmod$ coming from the Riemannian metric on $X$.
-These two metrics are related by the inequality
+Throughout the paper, we fix an $\iota$-invariant face $\tmod$ of $\smod$, and fix an $\iota$-invariant type $\tb$ in the interior of $\tmod$.

-Since the Finsler metric $\df$ inherently depends on the choice of $\tmod$ and $\tb$, from now on we fix $\bar\theta$ and use the notation $\df$ to denote the corresponding Finslder metric.
+Let $\df$ denote the polyhedral Finsler (pseudo-)metric\footnote{Our definition is same as the one in \cite[Subsec.
+5.1.2]{MR3811766}.
+It is remarked in the second paragraph of \cite[p.
+2571]{MR3811766} that $\df(x,y) = -b^\tb \circ d_\Delta(x,y)$, where $b^\tb = -\langle \cdot | \tb \rangle$ is the Busemann function on the flat $F_\tmod\supset \Delta$, with the gradient $\tb$ and normalized at the origin.} on $X$: \be \df(x,y) = \langle d_\D(x,y) | \tb \rangle. \ee The inner product above is the euclidean inner product on $\fmod$ coming from the Riemannian metric on $X$.
+Since $\tb$ is in the unit sphere of $\fmod$, and since the diameter of a Weyl chamber for the spherical metric is at most $\pi/2$,\footnote{This follows from the fact that the action $W\acts \mathfrak{a}$ is {\em essential}, i.e., $W$ does not fix any proper subspace of $\mathfrak{a}$.} we have,